Rasoir-genereux/POWER_BI_1/README.md

  ## Dashboard

   The [dashboard](/Project_2/Dashboard.pbix) shows some interesting findings. <br>
-  Firstly, I would like to remind that this text is only based on the Dashboard.
-The results can be different with different dataset.<br>
+  Firstly, I would like to remind you that this text is only based on the Dashboard.
+The results can be different with different datasets.<br>
-  Most worker in the industry (74%) are male and that follows the tendency in many other industries.<br>
+  Most workers in the industry (74%) are male and that follows the tendency in many other industries.<br>
-  Nevertheless, the average salary is quite similar between the two genders, which means that employers respect the level of each employee <br> regardless to the gender.
-And yet, man receive higher salary than women.
+  Nevertheless, the average salary is quite similar between the two genders, which means that employers respect the level of each employee <br> regardless of gender.
+And yet, men receive higher salaries than women.
-  At work, they are quite satisfied with their work/life balance, but they would like better salary if they had the choice.
+  At work, they are quite satisfied with their work/life balance, but they would like a better salary if they had the choice.
   Some of them would like more remote work as it is more and more normal nowadays.
-The majority of the  participants has a bachelor's degree (52%) and a Master's degree.
-Furthermore, they are, for the most part , Data analyst.
-That can correlate with the percentage of Bachelors' degree, <br>
-  since a higher education is induces higher jobs.
+The majority of the  participants have a bachelor's degree (52%) and a Master's degree.
+Furthermore, they are, for the most part, Data analysts.
+That can correlate with the percentage of Bachelor's degree since a higher education induces higher jobs.

   ![](Project_2/Dashboard.png)